duckduckgo/duckduckgo-documentation/DuckDuckHack/Styleguide/design_styleguide.md

-# DuckDuckHack - Instant Answer Design Style Guide
+# Instant Answer Design Style Guide

 ### Important Terms
 Before we begin, please take a moment to familiarize yourself with these terms.
 They will be used throughout the documentation: